a

 Publications: IMC (Manuscript)

-Transcription for two pianos was made and recorded in 1999 in Israel.
+Transcription for two pianos was made and performed in 1999 in Israel.

 Post a Comment